OpenClassrooms-Student-Center/alumnis/content/students/sebastien77.md

 # max size: 200ko
 image: sebastien77.jpg

-# Change this to True when you do your pull request.
+# Change this to True when you do you pull request.
 public: True

 # You need to keep the exact same structure for each new project.